bipubipu/LeetCode/30DaysChallenge/Day1 Single Number.md

 ### Hash Table
-We use hash table to avoid the O(n)O(n) time required for searching the elements.
+We use hash table to avoid the O(n) time required for searching the elements.

 1. Iterate through all elements in nums and set up key/value pair.
 2. Return the element which appeared only once.